Taking VaR to the next level – Shortfall approach and Jet Fuel Hedging

 To keep things simple let’s assume that we like the correlation and the fit between Jet Fuel and Fuel Oil and decide to use the Fuel Oil series as a hedge for our purposes.
 We also use value at risk (the VCV approach) to calculate the maximum change in prices that we expect to see on a monthly basis and get the following numbers.

 These price shocks, however, all assume a standard average volatility world.
 From a risk point of view, we would like to use the maximum volatility level we have seen in times of stress that use that as a basis for our calculation.
 The tool that we use is the probability of shortfall which is a variation of the break even method we are all familiar with from our Micro Economic days.
 However in short fall rather than focusing on what volume or numbers it would take for one to break even, we focus on what price shock it would take to push profit margins into negative territory.

-For our case we assume that a 40% increase in Jet Fuel prices without an ability to pass the same to consumer in the form of fuel surcharges would prove catastrophic for the airline.
+For our case, we assume that a 40% increase in Jet Fuel prices without an ability to pass the same to the consumer in the form of fuel surcharges would prove catastrophic for the airline.
 It would eat away all of its profit margin and a large part of its free cash generation capacity.
 The catastrophic impact would occur because a change in ticket prices would reduce air travel and volumes, budgeted revenues and impact the ability of the airline to service its debt obligations.
 Leading to yet another round of bankruptcy and restructuring.